Farmington Hills Unpaid Wages and Overtime Lawyers

 Michigan Wage and Overtime Laws Summarized

 Michigan’s Workforce Opportunity Wage Act sets rules for calculating overtime pay.
-All non-exempt employees must be paid at least 1.5 times their regular pay rate for hours over 40 each week.
+Employers must pay non-exempt employees at least 1.5 times their regular pay rate for hours over 40 each week.

-To pay workers correctly for their regular time and overtime, employers must use a system that accurately calculates the time employees spend on the job.
+Employers must use a system that accurately calculates the time employees spend on the job to pay workers correctly for their regular time and overtime.
 While most Michigan employers have a timesheet, clock, or timekeeping system to track employees’ work time, some employers still shortchange or improperly underpay their employees.

-For instance, Michigan law states if employers provide unpaid meal breaks, the employer cannot allow employees to work during that break.
+For example, Michigan law states that employers who provide unpaid meal breaks cannot allow employees to work during them.
 An unpaid meal break belongs entirely to the employee.
 The break must be paid if the employer assigns them any work during that time.
-However, sometimes an employer expects employees to clock out for a meal and still perform job duties (such as monitoring the phones or supervising another employee).
+However, some employers expect employees to clock out for a meal and still perform job duties like monitoring the phones or supervising another employee.

 Some jobs and industries fall under exceptions to the Workforce Opportunity Wage Act.
-For example, overtime for firefighters, police officers, and prison personnel may be calculated differently under other Michigan law provisions.
+For example, other Michigan laws control how overtime is calculated for firefighters, police officers, and prison personnel.

 Federal Wage and Hour Rules

 The federal Fair Labor Standards Act also sets rules for calculating wages and paying overtime.
 Michigan law and the FLSA are similar in some ways.
-For instance, Michigan law and the FLSA both require employers to pay at least 1.5 times an employee’s usual wage for “overtime.”
+For instance, both require employers to pay at least 1.5 times an employee’s usual wage for “overtime.”
 Both laws also define overtime as time worked above 40 hours in a workweek.

 However, Michigan law differs from the FLSA in some ways.
-For example, the FLSA applies only to employers with a gross income of $500,000 or more annually, regardless of how many employees it has.
+For example, the FLSA applies only to employers with a gross income of $500,000 or more annually, regardless of the number of employees.
 Michigan’s law applies to every employer with more than two employees, regardless of a business’s income.
 In addition, Michigan’s minimum wage is higher than the federal minimum wage.

 Exempt Employees, Independent Contractors, and Worker Misclassification